softchris/softchris/README.md

 Welcome to my profile page.
 I like building tools and helping people by writing blogs and free books.

+Using languages and runtimes like JavaScript, Node.js, .NET, Python and PowerShell.

 Check out some of my projects here on GH: